T.J. Hockenson Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Season Stats

-- Hockenson has hauled in 48 passes for a team-high 448 yards and two touchdowns.
-He has been targeted 64 times and averages 56.0 yards per game.
+- Hockenson has grabbed 48 passes and leads his team with 448 receiving yards while scoring two touchdowns.
+He has been targeted 64 times, and averages 56.0 yards per game.

-- Hockenson has been the target of 64 of his team's 310 passing attempts this season, or 20.6% of the target share.
+- So far this season, 20.6% of the 310 passes thrown by his team have gone Hockenson's way.

-- With six targets in the red zone this season, Hockenson has been on the receiving end of 17.6% of his team's 34 red zone pass attempts.
+- Hockenson (six red zone targets) has been the recipient of 17.6% of his team's 34 red zone pass attempts.

-- The Lions, who rank 30th in the NFL in points scored, have dropped back to pass 62.9% of the time while running the football 37.1% of the time.
+- The Lions have called a pass in 62.9% of their plays from scrimmage this year while staying on the ground 37.1% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hockenson's matchup with the Steelers.